aditilohtia/amsterdamairbnb/README.md

-# amsterdamairbnb
-Amsterdam Airbnb Price Predictor
+#  Amsterdam Airbnb Price Predictor

 Problem Statement:
 Listing a property on Airbnb can be challenging for new renters, who must determine a fair nightly rate.
 Incorrect pricing can lead to lost revenue or missed bookings.
 Our project aims to address this by predicting optimal rental prices based on property characteristics.